 The thing about being a writer is that your skills have tremendous value for anyone in business.
 If you think about it, powerful, persuasive writing can improve sales for virtually any kind of transaction.
 It can also boost reputations, prompt donations, inform, and entertain.

-Bartering is one of the most casual and friendly ways to get the things you want in life.
+Bartering is one of the most casual and friendly ways to use your writing skills to get things for free.
 In fact, people say there’s a great psychological connection to bartering because it fosters human contact.

 Better yet, if you’re able to barter for something you really want or need, it holds greater value for you than its cash equivalent.